Why new paint needs special care after body repair

 - Use pH-neutral soap and soft microfiber tools

-- Skip carnauba wax for 60 to 90 days; synthetic sealants labeled "safe for new paint" may be acceptable sooner
+- Skip carnauba wax for 60-90 days; synthetic sealants labeled "safe for new paint" may be acceptable sooner

 - Never use dish soap, abrasive polishes, or solvent-based cleaners on new paint

-- Remove bird droppings and tree sap immediately, they etch into uncured paint quickly
+- Remove bird droppings and tree sap immediately: they etch uncured paint rapidly

 Frequently asked questions